abrotman/related-domains-by-dns/rdbd.md

 fact related.
 Another possible use case could be where a company has two websites in different languages, and would like to correlate their ownership more easily, consider `example.at` and `example.de` registered by regional offices of the same company.
+A third example could be an acquisition where both domains continue to operate.

 Using "Related Domains By DNS", or "RDBD", it is possible to indicate that the secondary domain is related to the primary domain.